 Some people are surprised to find there is such a thing as English traditional music – surely all those diddly tunes you hear played in the pub must be Irish or Scottish?
-Actually, no. We have a rich heritage of instrumental dance music in England too, although the ‘tradition’ was all but broken in the early 20th century by the huge impact of the First World War on communities all over the UK.
+Well actually, we have a rich heritage of instrumental dance music in England too, although the ‘tradition’ was all but broken in the early 20th century by the huge impact of the First World War on communities all over the UK.
 However, traditional music-making carried on in some pockets of England, particularly in the area where I live, in the region known as East Anglia – Suffolk and Norfolk.

 I am generally thought of as an English musician – whilst that is true in that I’m a musician from England, the implication that I play entirely English music is not quite so accurate.
 The English are a pretty mixed bunch ethnically speaking and, as in so many aspects of life, we have picked up influences from around the world: that’s why our language is so rich and interesting and why we have such a diverse restaurant scene.